The Broadway Album

 1985: CBS CK 40092

 This is the only Streisand album I own, therefore I am not a proper queen.
-Dont get me wrong: I think shes a great singer, and I LOVE her in Whats Up, Doc? but I just dont revel in her albums.
-I just happened to be so smitten by a couple of tracks on this particular one that I added it to my collection.
+Dont get me wrong: I think shes a great singer (and her voice in waveform is jaw-droppingly pure), and I LOVE her in Whats Up, Doc? but I just dont revel in her albums, because her choice of material usually holds no appeal for me.
+I just happened to be so smitten by a few tracks on this particular one that I added it to my collection.
 Specifically Being Alive (because its a great song horribly tainted by its Original Broadway Cast recording[s]), Somewhere, and The Ladies Who Lunch.
 Since I added this to my collection, Ive come to cherish a couple of other tracks: If I Loved You, thanks to the recording of video for this album, which really recast the song for me in such a way that I actually appreciate it now, and the Porgy & Bess pair (in which case I have always been repulsed by the dialect-heavy lyrics, but Babss rendition reacquainted me with the gorgeous harmonic sequences Gershwin wrote under it all).

 Overall the albums dreadfully handicapped and dated by cheesy synth-keyboard elements on many tracks, and its not helped by Streisands indifference to written tempo of melody (one of the main reasons I have never been able to enjoy her work despite her voices copious merits).
 Whats really sad is that her version of Being Alive, full of syn-drums and almost-disco Vegas-snazziness, is still better than the versions recorded by the Original Broadway Cast.